HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

    **Note**
-   * Specified Partitions are inline with HPECP implementation and it is advised not to make changes to this.
+   * Specified Partitions are inline with HPERE implementation and it is advised not to make changes to this.

    * timezone - America/NewYork